 This post may contain affiliate links, view our disclosure.

-This Dirty Chai Latte Recipe combines a sweetly spiced masala chai latte with a shot of espresso for an aromatic, cozy beverage.
+This dirty chai recipe combines a sweetly spiced masala chai latte with a shot of espresso for an aromatic, cozy, and caffeinated beverage.
 And don’t worry if you don’t have a milk frother or steamer; I’m sharing two methods to easily froth milk at home without any fancy equipment!

 As far as unique coffee shop beverages go, I hadn’t heard of this one until recently when a friend told me about it.